 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.

 Whereas it is well-established that inflammation and other immune responses can change how we feel, most people are still surprised to hear that, conversely, well-being and its violations also affect our immune system.
 Here we show that those effects are highly adaptive and bear potential for both research and therapeutic applications.
 The studies discussed in this review demonstrate that immunity is tuned by ones emotions, personality, and social status as well as by other life style variables like sleep, nutrition, obesity, or exercise.
 We further provide a short excursion on the effects of stress and depression on immunity and discuss acute experimental endotoxemia as a model to study the effects of well-being on the innate immune response in humans.

-- “Psychological stress in early life as a predisposing factor for the development of chronic pain: Clinical and preclinical evidence and neurobiological mechanisms,” an article in J Neurosci Res, 2016.
+- “Psychological stress in early life as a predisposing factor for the development of chronic pain: Clinical and preclinical evidence and neurobiological mechanisms,” Burke et al, J Neurosci Res, 2016.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights:

 - Inciting events associated with lumbar disc herniation.
 Suri 2010 Spine J.

 - Prediction of an extruded fragment in lumbar disc patients from clinical presentations.
 Pople 1994 Spine (Phila Pa 1976).

 - Characteristics of patients with low back and leg pain seeking treatment in primary care: baseline results from the ATLAS cohort study.
 Konstantinou 2015 BMC Musculoskelet Disord.